Zou1c/build_a_RISC-V_CPU_core/README.md

 Now the result value from the ALU can be written back to the destination register specified in the instruction.

 7. **DMem**
-Our test program executes entirely out of the register file and does not require a data memory (DMem).
+The provided test program executes entirely out of the register file and does not require a data memory (DMem).
 But no CPU is complete without one. *The DMem is written to by store instructions and read from by load instructions.*

 #### pay attention
 In this course, we are focused on the CPU core only.
 We are ignoring all of the logic that would be necessary to interface with the surrounding system, such as **input/output (I/O) controllers, interrupt logic, system timers, etc.**

-Notably, we are making simplifying assumptions about memory.
+> Notably, we are making simplifying assumptions about memory.
 A general-purpose CPU would typically have a large memory holding both instructions and data.
 At any reasonable clock speed, it would take many clock cycles to access memory.
 Caches would be used to hold recently-accessed memory data close to the CPU core.
 We are ignoring all of these sources of complexity.
 We are choosing to implement separate, and very small, instruction and data memories.
 It is typical to implement separate, single-cycle instruction and data caches, and our IMem and DMem are not unlike such caches.

-### now you can go
+## Now you can begin to build your Logic Circuit
-to the "stepbystep" folder to start building
+Move to the "stepbystep" folder to start building
 （the "lab" folder conatines some basic logics, just help you learn better. you can run them casually to see what happens in Waveform）

 第一行要做的东西对应00 - 05